AlwaysHungrie/constella/wallet/README.md

 sudo ./run-enclave.sh python-enclave-<version>-kaniko.eif
 ```

-## Getting the attestation certificate
+## Getting the attestation document

-Provided the nginx proxy is not running, you can get the attestation certificate directly from nitriding by visiting
+Provided the nginx proxy is not running, you can get the attestation document directly from nitriding by visiting
 https://<ec2-elastic-ip>/enclave/attestation?nonce=<random-20-byte-nonce>(e.g. https://3.6.235.47/enclave/attestation?nonce=a03000acdaba654d6cfff9b12d45d1c3434e7fd7)

 The connection will not be secure as tls is not enabled on nitriding.

-The wallet can also provide the attestation certificate by calling the nitring endpoint for you and returning the results.
+The wallet can also provide the attestation document by calling the nitring endpoint for you and returning the results.

 ```
 curl -X GET http://0.0.0.0:7047/api/v1/config
 ```

-The certificate obtained can be verified using the `verifier` section of this repository.
+The attestation document obtained can be verified using the `verifier` section of this repository.

 ## Running gvproxy automatically on startup